-IMPORTANT SAFETY INFORMATION ABOUT KYLEENA, MIRENA AND SKYLA

-Who is not appropriate for Kyleena, Mirena and Skyla
+IMPORTANT SAFETY INFORMATION ABOUT KYLEENA AND MIRENA Who is not appropriate for Kyleena and Mirena

-Use of Kyleena, Mirena or Skyla is contraindicated in women with: known or suspected pregnancy and cannot be used for post-coital contraception; congenital or acquired uterine anomaly, including fibroids if they distort the uterine cavity; known or suspected breast cancer or other progestin-sensitive cancer, now or in the past; known or suspected uterine or cervical malignancy; liver disease, including tumors; untreated acute cervicitis or vaginitis, including lower genital tract infections (eg, bacterial vaginosis) until infection is controlled; postpartum endometritis or infected abortion in the past 3 months; unexplained uterine bleeding; current IUD; acute pelvic inflammatory disease (PID) or history of PID (except with later intrauterine pregnancy); conditions increasing susceptibility to pelvic infection; or hypersensitivity to any component of Kyleena, Mirena or Skyla.
+Use of Kyleena or Mirena is contraindicated in women with: known or suspected pregnancy and cannot be used for post-coital contraception; congenital or acquired uterine anomaly, including fibroids if they distort the uterine cavity; known or suspected breast cancer or other progestin-sensitive cancer, now or in the past; known or suspected uterine or cervical malignancy; liver disease, including tumors; untreated acute cervicitis or vaginitis, including lower genital tract infections (eg, bacterial vaginosis) until infection is controlled; postpartum endometritis or infected abortion in the past 3 months; unexplained uterine bleeding; current IUD; acute pelvic inflammatory disease (PID) or history of PID (except with later intrauterine pregnancy); conditions increasing susceptibility to pelvic infection; or hypersensitivity to any component of Kyleena or Mirena.

-Clinical considerations for use and removal of Kyleena, Mirena and Skyla
+Clinical considerations for use and removal of Kyleena and Mirena

-Use Kyleena, Mirena or Skyla with caution after careful assessment in patients with coagulopathy or taking anticoagulants; migraine, focal migraine with asymmetrical visual loss, or other symptoms indicating transient cerebral ischemia; exceptionally severe headache; marked increase of blood pressure; or severe arterial disease such as stroke or myocardial infarction.
+Use Kyleena or Mirena with caution after careful assessment in patients with coagulopathy or taking anticoagulants; migraine, focal migraine with asymmetrical visual loss, or other symptoms indicating transient cerebral ischemia; exceptionally severe headache; marked increase of blood pressure; or severe arterial disease such as stroke or myocardial infarction.
 Consider removing the intrauterine system if these or the following arise during use: uterine or cervical malignancy or jaundice.
 If the threads are not visible or are significantly shortened they may have broken or retracted into the cervical canal or uterus.
-If Kyleena, Mirena or Skyla is displaced (e.g., expelled or perforated the uterus), remove it.
-Kyleena and Skyla can be safely scanned with MRI only under specific conditions.
+If Kyleena or Mirena is displaced (e.g., expelled or perforated the uterus), remove it.
+Kyleena can be safely scanned with MRI only under specific conditions.